 I am asked often by potential clients whether they should file in the court immediately rather than try to settle separation and divorce issues out of court.
 In other words:

-TO FILE OR NOT TO FILE: THAT IS THE QUESTION!
+TO FILE OR NOT TO FILE IN DC: THAT IS THE QUESTION!

 It is always best if you can reach a settlement related to the issues arising out of your marriage.
 Filing a court case before you have attempted to settle the issues out of court is more expensive, time-consuming, and a more emotionally difficult path to reaching a resolution.

-Filing For Separation or Divorce When Kids Are Involved
+Filing For Divorce or Separation in DC When Kids Are Involved

 If you have children that you will be co-parenting with your spouse after your separation or divorce is completed, it is much better to attempt to reach a Separation and Property Settlement Agreement (Marital Settlement Agreement) that includes a Parenting Plan and Custody Schedule.